RezaBaiat/TEST/README.md

 This boilerplate is designed with mindset of performance in simplicity and tries to simplify routine tools . we try to wrap things up and staticify the whole project in a way that in order to change logics we have to pay visit to only a few files

 ## Tools
-tools used in this project based on nodepack (https://github.com/pixelsandcode/nodepack)
+tools used in this project are based on nodepack (https://github.com/pixelsandcode/nodepack)

 What else we are using
 -